 Personally, I knew I wanted a 9-5 weekday job working in an office, primarily because I have previous work experience in office environments and secondly because I knew that admin roles tend to pay quite generously.

 I registered with a few recruitment agencies based around the city centre and met their representatives for a chat, where I explained what type of work I was looking for and my availability.
 I was offered four administration roles and had secured the ideal placement within three days of starting my job-search.
 I am currently employed through Hudson and James found his job through Kinetic.
 We also spoke to a third agency called Quinn.
-You can read this post about how we found work in Wellington.

 I feel I need to make it clear at this point though that I was very lucky: I arrived in Auckland in the low-season so there were less people looking for work, I had ideal work experience for the type of role I was looking for, and I’m a native English speaker – which seems to be a real asset in the business world…